AriFordsham/GHCWiki/commentary/rts/scheduler.md

 ## InCalls

+In calls happen when we are calling into haskell code from C.

 When an in-call is made, a Task is allocated (unless the current OS thread already has a Task), and an `InCall` structure is allocated for the call.
+This happens in `rts_lock`.
+The C code can then trigger evaluation using any of the rts_eval* functions.

 The `InCall` structure contains

 - a pointer to the `Task` that made the in-call
 - a pointer to the `TSO` that is executing the call